rcook/rcook.github.io/_posts/2018-10-01-be-your-own-ca.md

 ## Root CA

 The root CA key and certificate constitute the root of your trust hierarchy.
 You will only generate these materials once.
-From these materials, you can then generate an arbitrary number of _derived_ certificates for individual web sites:
+From these materials, you can then generate an arbitrary number of _derived_ certificates for individual web sites.

-### Private key
+### Root CA private key

 You _must_ provide a secure, secret passphrase for this private key.
 Run the following command on _A_: